 Under certain circumstances, HUD allows small PHAs to reposition a public housing project (or portion of a project) by voluntarily converting units to tenant-based housing choice voucher assistance.
 In order to preserve affordable housing for residents of the project, the PHA is given priority to receive replacement tenant protection vouchers (TPVs).
 As part of the voluntary conversion, the PHA has the option to continue to operate it as rental housing.
 If so, the PHA or subsequent owner must allow existing families to remain in their units using the TPV in the form of tenant-based assistance.
 In this situation, however, the PHA may choose to project-base these TPVs in the former public housing project.
 Families must still be provided with the option to remain in their unit using tenant-based assistance.
-In order for the PHA to project-base the assistance and include these units on the PBV HAP contract, the family must voluntarily consent in writing to PBV assistance and chooses to remain using tenant-based assistance, the family's unit is excluded from the PBV HAP contract until the family moves out or consents to switching to PBV assistance.
+In order for the PHA to project-base the assistance and include these units on the PBV HAP contract, the family must voluntarily consent in writing to PBV assistance following the requirements in Appendix A of Notice PIH 2019-05.
+If the family fails to consent to PBV assistance and chooses to remain using tenant-based assistance, the family's unit is excluded from the PBV HAP contract until the family moves out or consents to switching to PBV assistance.
 In general, all applicable program regulations and guidance for the standard PBV program apply to these units.